LBROCHARD/racine/README.md

 ## How to run

-After cloning the projet and installing the dependancies with `npm i` you can run the project using the following commands :
+After cloning the project and installing the dependencies with `npm i` you can run the project using the following commands :

 First, run the database with this command :